tobiasli/groceries/README.md

 ### Changing unit config

-For Units, specifically, we need to reload the unit definition if the config relating to unit handling is changed.
-This is done via `units.reload_units()`
+For `Units`, specifically, we need to reinitiate some classes after changing configs.
+This is done via `units.reload_units()`.

+As an example:
 ```python
 from groceries import config, configs, units, Ingredient

 print(Ingredient('2 lbs butter'))
 # 2 lb butter
 ```
-But we want to force a different config for units.
-We want to use a purely metric unit definition that will always format `Ingredient`s as metric.
+The above weight amount matches perfectly with pounds, so `groceries` formats the amount as `lbs`.
+We want to force `groceries` to represent the ingredient in metric.

-To do that we have to find the unit definition that we want, and set that config.
-Since we are changing the units, we also have to reload the units.
+To do that we have to find the unit definition that we want, set that config, and then reload the units.
 ```python
 config.set_config(configs.unit_definition.metric.unit_definition)
 units.units.reload_units()
 ```
-The new formatting will yield metric, as inches is removed from the formatting definition.
+The new formatting will yield metric, as pounds is removed from the formatting definition.
 ```python
 print(Ingredient('2 lb butter'))
 # 907.18 g butter
 ```

-So, happy shopping!
+Happy shopping!